-The Credential Assembly Service, which is provided by the LSAC, is required by most ABA-approved law schools.
+The Credential Assembly Service (CAS), which is provided by the LSAC, is required by most ABA-approved law schools.
 For a fee (currently $195), the CAS will put together a report containing transcripts, LSAT scores, and letters of recommendation.

 Students must contact their college (or colleges) to have transcripts sent to the CAS.
-And it’s up to them to find professors they believe will provide positive evaluations of their past and future performance to send recommendation letters to the CAS.
-(It’s a good idea to do this in August or September, when college offices and faculty are back in full swing.)
+And it’s up to the student to find professors they believe will provide positive evaluations of their past and future performance to send recommendation letters to the CAS.
+(It’s a good idea to do this in August or September when college offices and faculty are back in full swing.)